abbystarnes/M-G/README.md

 ![Murphy and Grantland, P.A. logo](Images/logosmall.png)

 # Murphy and Grantland, P.A.
-> Redesign and Responsive build of local law firm Murphy and Grantland, P.A.
+> redesign and responsive build of local law firm website

 https://abbystarnes.github.io/TIY-2015-redesign-law-firm/